-I’ve long been eyeing a garden basket or which is more traditionally known as a garden hod.
+For quite a long time, I’ve been eyeing garden baskets, called a garden hod.
 In case you didn’t know, hods originated in New England and were used for clam digging.
-It turns out the concept is superb for gardening.
+It turns out the concept is superb for gardening!
 Today I’m excited to share with you how to build your own garden hod and I’ve included a template for you to use as well.

 If you’ve read my blog for any amount of time, you know I can be cheap….err…I mean thrifty.
-So a few months back, I set out on a quest to build my own garden hob!
-I really love doing woodworking/crafty projects, so I was up to figure out how to make one, and maybe more for my gardening friends.
-I did find a pretty great tutorial from Grit.com that has instructions for building a hod.
-It was a great starting point for my own style of garden hod.
+So a few months back, I set out on a quest to build my own garden hod!
+I really love doing woodworking/crafty projects, so I was up to figure out how to make one, and maybe a few more for my gardening friends.
+I did find a pretty great tutorial from Grit.com that has instructions for building a hod which was a great starting point for my own style of garden hod.

 Template – Through the magic of some graphic software, I made you all a Garden Hod Template that is perfectly symmetrical.
 When printing the template, I suggest you increase the print size on your printer so that the 1-inch is to scale.
 At this size, the finished hod will be 9 inches wide and 12 inches tall.
 You can make the length of the hod however long you like.